2018 Annual Report

 Available free of charge to 501(c)3 nonprofits and governmental equivalents.
 Built on the site of the Dixon Apple Orchard, the Penroses' historic home is open for strategic meetings, seminars, and trainings.

 El Pomar’s Internship Program provides a unique summer experience for continuing undergraduate students.
-Interns have the opportunity to learn about the nonprofit sector and develop professional interests.
+Interns receive an introduction to the nonprofit sector and an opportunity to develop professional interests and skills.

 El Pomar's programs are all different, but each was created with the same goal in mind: to support leadership and community development beyond grantmaking.